Vintagemotors/Rhythia-Patched/README.md

 - `discord_game_sdk.so` (__rename to `libdiscord_game_sdk.so`__)

   [Readme (scroll down)](https://github.com/Vintagemotors/Rhythia-Patched/tree/main/addons/discord_game_sdk#readme)

+  I'm actually like 99% sure that libdiscord-game-sdk-godot.dylib, discord-game-sdk-godot.dll, and libdiscord-game-sdk-godot.so are the right files (which are already in the folder) but might be named wrong.

   When you inevitably find bugs... if you can fix them please submit a PR Thanks